ren15/mold_ci/README.md

 Build for linux x64

 ## Status
-Use github action to automate and host artifacts.
+Use github action to automate building and host artifacts.
-Use python as the build scripting.
-Artifacts is downloadable.
+Artifacts is downloadable via link.

 ## Download the artifacts